 Network Rail owns, repairs and develops the railway infrastructure in England, Scotland and Wales.
 Its 40,000 people manage 20,000 miles of track and 30,000 bridges, tunnels and viaducts.

 We are working with Network Rail across a number of its operating regions, on multiple safety processes and communications.
-For Network Rail’s North West and Central Region we are taking a behavioural design approach to the signalling function, and associated roles, on its Central Route in order to minimise operational close call incidents by applying a behaviourally-focused lens.
+For its North West and Central Region we are taking a behavioural design approach to the signalling function and associated roles, in order to minimise operational close call incidents (OCCIs).
 A particular area of focus is on potentially serious incidents that can occur when signalling planned and unplanned line blockages, or during what are known as ‘T3 possessions’, where a section of line is closed to allow for complete safety protection on-track.